Alloy Wheel Repair Specialists -Type of Wheels

-Wheels come in all sorts of sizes, shapes, and finishes.
-There are thousands of wheels on the market.
-And when repairing a wheel, particularly a mobile wheel repair, then the most important factor is the finish on the wheel.
+The biggest change in types of wheels on the market today is the predominance of machine faced wheels.
+Whilst Wheels come in all sorts of sizes, shapes, and finishes, machine faced wheels are becoming the norm over painted or powdercoated wheels.
+There are thousands upon thousands of wheels on the market and when repairing a wheel, particularly a mobile wheel repair, the the most important factor is the finish on the wheel.
+At The Wheelman, we like you to be looking at the wheel thinking it looks like new.

 The different finishes on wheels are:

 - Painted or powder coated.
-This is by far the most popular finish, with approximately 70% of wheels being either painted or powder coated to a silver, gunmetal grey, black, or even shadow chrome colour.
+This was by far the most popular finish in the early 2000’s, with approximately 70% of wheels being either painted or powder coated to a silver, gunmetal grey, black, or even shadow chrome colour.

-- Machined or diamond cut.
+- Machined or diamond cut wheels would now be in excess of 60% of new car wheels and have really taken off in markets globally but particularly in Australia.
 This is where the wheel is painted and then the face is machined or diamond cut.
 The wheel is clear coated to protect the machined face.

 - Polished finish, where the wheel is fully polished and usually has no clear coat.